 The level of detail is far from what we see in science fiction films such as “Inception” but experts describe the results as “stunning”, says British newspaper The Daily Mail.

-He said that although the creation of a machine that can completely read and record dreams is still far off, the implications of the technology in the more distant future suggests we will one day be able to design a machine that can “read” minds while they are awake.
+He said that although the creation of a machine that can completely read and record dreams is still far off, the implications of the technology in the more distant future suggests we will one day be able to design a machine that can “read” people’s minds while they are awake.

 In the first stage of the experiment, called the Dream Catcher, up to three volunteers slept until the electroencephalogram, a device for detecting electrical activity in the brain, they were connected to indicated that they had entered deep REM sleep.

 The descriptions were analyzed and divided into twenty categories of key themes (“men”, “women”, “tools”, “book”, “cars”, etc.) for each participant.

 The researchers then compared the distribution and dynamics of the areas of brain activity obtained by using functional magnetic resonance imaging, with a set of keywords in the stories of the subjects.
-As a result, using self-learning computer programs, scientists have created a system that can analyze tomography date to describe the visual content of dreams.
+As a result, using self-learning computer programs, scientists have created a system that can analyze tomography data to describe the visual content of dreams.

-On the basis of this compiled database they were able to determine what a person saw in their sleep 60-70% of the time.
+On the basis of this compiled database, they were able to determine what a person saw in their sleep 60-70% of the time.
 These numbers are much higher than in the case of a simple coincidence.

-The researchers believe that their findings will help isolate specific brain activity linked with mental images not only during sleep, but also during wakefulness.
-In the future they are going to try to decipher dreams during other phases of sleep.
+The researchers believe that their findings will help isolate specific brain activity linked with mental images not only during sleep but also during wakefulness.
+In the future, they are going to try to decipher dreams during other phases of sleep.

-Copyright © 2016 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.